 - The rise in the reported number of flood events over recent decades results mainly from better reporting and from land-use changes

 - Global warming is projected to intensify the hydrological cycle and increase the occurrence and frequency of flood events in large parts of Europe.
 However, estimates of changes in flood frequency and magnitude remain highly uncertain.
-In regions with reduced in snow accumulation during winter, the risk of early spring flooding would decrease.
+In regions with reduced snow accumulation during winter, the risk of early spring flooding would decrease.

 Projected change in river floods with a return period of 100 years

 Note: Projected change in the level of a 100-year maximum level of river discharge between the reference period 1961–1990 and the 2020s (left), 2050s (centre) and 2050s (right) based on an ensemble of 12 RCM simulations with LISFLOOD for the SRES A1B scenario.

 - Climate Adaptation – modelling water scenarios and sectoral impacts provided by Euro-Mediterranean Centre on Climate Change (CMMC)

 Figure 1 shows the occurrence of flood events in Europe from 1998–2009.
 This picture is incomplete because events with small spatial extent and/or impact are not included.
 Nevertheless, it becomes clear that large areas throughout Europe have been affected by flooding over the last decade, many of them even multiple times.
 Flood losses in Europe have increased substantially over recent decades but this trend is primarily attributable to socio-economic factors, such as increasing wealth located in flood zones.
 The influence of anthropogenic climate change remains inconclusive [i].